 “I’m glad to hear that,” I say sincerely.
 “But I don’t see many women around.
 I do hope Heroes’ Heaven has a place for Heroines.”

 “Of course!
-Please ignore the misogynistic teachings of fundamentalist priests and theologians, who are deluded younger souls.
+Please ignore the misogynistic teachings of fundamentalist priests and preachers, who are deluded younger souls.
 The truth is that the soul is non-gendered and equal, whether taking a male or female form on the material plane.
 What you see up here is simply the appearance of the last body these souls inhabited on earth.
 Discarnate souls have discovered and are in touch with their inner opposite gender which makes them whole.
 This insight is harder to remember and maintain down on earth, but that is part of the challenge of life as an ensouled species.”

-I nod approvingly, then gasp as before my very eyes Michael transitions from a hunky Adonis into a still hot but undeniably female form.
+I nod approvingly, then gasp as before my very eyes Michael transitions from a hunky Adonis into a hot but undeniably female form.
 I blink and he’s back; I blink again and he’s a lady; I blink again and she’s a lord.
 “OK, I get it – gender fluidity.
 Next!”